Return and Earn

 What containers are eligible?

-Most empty 150-millilitre to three litre beverage containers will be eligible for a 10 cent refund when presented to an approved NSW collection point.
-There are some exceptions, and containers not eligible for a refund are described in the section below.
+Most empty 150-millilitre to three litre beverage containers are eligible for a 10 cent refund when presented to an approved NSW collection point.

 Container materials that may be eligible for a refund include: